quinn0823/apple-siri-voice-navigation/README.preview.md

 ## Voices [93+ Voices in 23+ Languages]

-Supports all 14 languages supported by the games.
+Supports all 14 languages supported by the game.

 ### Available (93 in 23)